myparcelnl/woocommerce/readme.txt

 == Frequently Asked Questions ==

 = How do I get an API key? =

-Send an email to info@myparcel.nl with your account name and you will be sent all necessary information.
+When logged in on your myparcel account at [backoffice.myparcel.nl](http://backoffice.myparcel.nl) you can find your API key under Instellingen → Algemeen.

 = How do I change the track&trace email text? =
 You can change the text (which is placed above the order details table by default) by applying the following filter: